stackforge/fuel-docs/pages/pre-install-guide/4400-nodes-roles.rst

 - 1 compute node

-If you want to run storage separately from the controllers, you can do that as well by raising the bar to 9 nodes:
+If you want to run storage separately from the controllers, add additional Controller and :ref:`Ceph<ceph-term>` OSD nodes:

 - 3 Controller nodes